Landfill: Sanitary landfill life cycle

 The term landfill is usually shorthand for a municipal landfill or sanitary landfill.
 These facilities were first introduced early in the 20th century, but gained wide use in the 1960s and 1970s, in an effort to eliminate open dumps and other "unsanitary" waste disposal practices.
 The sanitary landfill is an engineered facility that separates and confines waste.
-Sanitary landfills are intended as biological reactors (bioreactors) in which microbes will break down complex organic waste into simpler, less toxic compounds over time.
-These reactors must be designed and operated according to regulatory standards and guidelines (See environmental engineering).
+Sanitary landfills are intended as biological reactors in which microbes will break down complex organic waste into simpler, less toxic compounds over time.
+These reactors must be designed and operated according to regulatory standards and guidelines covered by the field of environmental engineering.

-Usually, aerobic decomposition is the first stage by which wastes are broken down in a landfill.
-These are followed by four stages of anaerobic degradation.
-Usually, solid organic material in solid phase decays rapidly as larger organic molecules degrade into smaller molecules.
-These smaller organic molecules begin to dissolve and move to the liquid phase, followed by hydrolysis of these organic molecules, and the hydrolyzed compounds then undergo transformation and volatilization as carbon dioxide (CO2) and methane (CH4), with rest of the waste remaining in solid and liquid phases.
+Aerobic decomposition is often the first stage by which wastes are broken down in a landfill.
+This process is followed by four stages of anaerobic degradation.
+Solid organic material typically decays rapidly as larger organic molecules degrade into smaller molecules.
+These smaller organic molecules begin to dissolve and move to the liquid phase, followed by hydrolysis of the organic molecules, and the hydrolyzed compounds then undergo transformation and volatilization as carbon dioxide (CO2) and methane (CH4), with the rest of the waste remaining in solid and liquid phases.

-During the early phases, little material volume reaches the leachate, as the biodegradable organic matter of the waste undergoes a rapid decrease in volume.
-Meanwhile, the leachate's chemical oxygen demand increases with increasing concentrations of the more recalcitrant compounds compared to the more reactive compounds in the leachate.
-Successful conversion and stabilization of the waste depend on how well microbial populations function in syntrophy, i.e. an interaction of different populations to provide each other's nutritional needs.:
+During the early phases, little material volume reaches the leachate as the biodegradable organic matter of the waste undergoes a rapid decrease in volume.
+Meanwhile, the leachate's chemical oxygen demand rises with increasing concentrations of the more recalcitrant compounds compared to the more reactive compounds in the leachate.
+Successful conversion and stabilization of the waste depends on how well microbial populations function in syntrophy.

-The life cycle of a municipal landfill undergoes five distinct phases:
+The life cycle of a municipal landfill undergoes five distinct phases, as follows: